meililiu1019/meililiu1019.github.io/team/pin-zhang.md

 Natural Sciences and Engineering Research Council of Canada (NSERC)

 # __Organization of Conferences__
+06/2025: Chair, Mini-symposium ‘Machine Learning, Data, and Physics in Geotechnics’ of 9th International Symposium for Geotechnical Safety and Risk, Oslo, Norway
 12/2023: Chair, Mini-symposium ‘Big Data and Artificial Intelligence in Geotechnics’ of International Symposium on Innovations in Geotechnical Engineering towards Sustainability, HK
 05/2023: Member of Organising Committee, Workshop of Alan Turing Network for AI in Geotechnics, Glasgow, UK
 05/2023, Member of Organising Committee, Workshop on Information Modelling and Knowledge Management for Autonomous Mining and Construction, Birmingham, UK